boklyn/multideploy/README.md

 1. Create a custom netwok from scratch
 2. Provision a domain with a primary and a secondary domain controller.
+3. Create a keyvault and add secrets to the keyvault.

-The solution also provides a library of customization that are available and instructions on how to add/remove functionality through the multi-deploy documementation.
+The solution also provides a library of customizations that are available and instructions on how to add/remove functionality through the MultiServerDeployDoc documementation.